akshatmardia/hairline-tracker/README.md

 ## Notes

-- For best results, use well-lit (try using flash) photos taken from the same angle
+- For best results,
+   - Use well-lit (try using flash) photos taken from the same angle
+   - Use photos with your entire face to include all facial features
+   - Use a comb to push your hair back (wet hair make it easier to eliminate stray strands)
    - Use a plain white background
 - Consistent lighting and positioning will improve tracking accuracy
 - At least two images are required for comparison and analysis features